wesamhaboush/bdd-example/README.md

-# cucumberjs-example
+# BDD Testing in Javascript/NodeJs

-my attempt at using cucumber js for testing as a lightweight framework then a jasmine attempt at creating the same test then finally a mocha attempt
+An attempt at using cucumber js for testing as a lightweight framework then a jasmine attempt at creating the same test then finally a mocha attempt